-- 702.179e Rules and effects may refer to whether a player has "max speed."
-A player has max speed if their speed is 4. - 702.179f Some effects refer to a player's speed.
-If that player has no speed, their speed is 0 for the purpose of an effect that refers to speed. - 703.
+- 702.185b Some effects refer to "warped" cards in exile.
+A warped card in exile is one that was exiled by the delayed triggered ability created by a warp ability. - 702.185c Some effects refer to whether "a spell was warped this turn."
+This means that a spell was cast for its warp cost this turn. - 703.
 Turn-Based Actions - 703.1.
 Turn-based actions are game actions that happen automatically when certain steps or phases begin, or when each step and phase ends.
 Turn-based actions don't use the stack. - 703.1a Abilities that watch for a specified step or phase to begin are triggered abilities, not turnbased actions.
 (See rule 603, "Handling Triggered Abilities.") - 703.2.
 Turn-based actions are not controlled by any player. - 703.3.
 Whenever a step or phase begins, if it's a step or phase that has any turn-based action associated with it, those turn-based actions are automatically dealt with first.
 This happens before state-based actions are checked, before triggered abilities are put on the stack, and before players receive priority. - 703.4.
 The turn-based actions are as follows: - 703.4a Immediately after the untap step begins, all phased-in permanents with phasing that the active player controls phase out, and all phased-out permanents that the active player controlled when they phased out phase in.
 This all happens simultaneously.
 See rule 502.1. - 703.4b Immediately after the phasing action has been completed during the untap step, if the game has either the day or night designation, it checks to see whether that designation should change.
 If it's neither day nor night, this check doesn't happen.
 See rule 502.2. - 703.4c Immediately after the game checks to see if its day or night designation should change during the untap step or, if the game doesn't have a day or night designation, immediately after the phasing action has been completed during the untap step, the active player determines which permanents they control will untap.
 Then they untap them all simultaneously.
 See rule 502.3. - 703.4d Immediately after the draw step begins, the active player draws a card.
 See rule 504.1. - 703.4e In an Archenemy game (see rule 904), immediately after the archenemy's precombat main phase begins, that player sets the top card of their scheme deck in motion.
-See rule 701.25. - 703.4f Immediately after a player's precombat main phase begins, that player puts a lore counter on each Saga enchantment they control.
+See rule 701.32. - 703.4f Immediately after a player's precombat main phase begins, that player puts a lore counter on each Saga enchantment they control with one or more chapter abilities.
 In an Archenemy game, this happens after the archenemy's scheme action.
 See rule 714, "Saga Cards." - 703.4g Immediately after the action of placing lore counters has been completed, if the active player controls any Attractions, that player rolls to visit their Attractions.
-See rule 701.49, "Roll to Visit Your Attractions." - 703.4h Immediately after the beginning of combat step begins, if the game being played is a multiplayer game in which the active player's opponents don't all automatically become defending players, the active player chooses one of their opponents.
+See rule 701.52, "Roll to Visit Your Attractions." - 703.4h Immediately after the beginning of combat step begins, if the game being played is a multiplayer game in which the active player's opponents don't all automatically become defending players, the active player chooses one of their opponents.
 That player becomes the defending player.
 See rule 507.1.